arkency/posts/posts/2023-03-01-tracking-down-not-resolving-constants-with-parser.md

 As the codebase was huge and poorly tested, we had to find a smart way to track down all the places where this change would break the app.

+It would be relatively easy to grep with regexp all the constants used in the codebase, but then we had to find out if they resolved correctly from the context they are being used.

 ## Parser gem

 Paweł came up with the idea to use a [parser tool](https://github.com/whitequark/parser) for this purpose.
 Examples of using this powerful gem have already been described by us [on the blog](https://blog.arkency.com/tags/parser/).

-In short, it allows us to parse Ruby code into an AST (abstract syntax tree) and then traverse it.
+In short, it allows parsing Ruby code into an AST (abstract syntax tree) and then traversing it.

 ```ruby
 require "parser/runner"